 These days, nearly every bank is experimenting with blockchain technology, as they try to unleash blockchain’s cost savings and operational efficiencies.
 According to a survey of 118 financial institutions, 55% believe that blockchain will fundamentally change banking, while 33% think that it is a determinant improvement.
 Only 11% regard it as a fad or just another technology innovation.
 [Euromoney, 2015]

-The blockchain is a simple and efficient tool for creating new financial services, infrastructure, and processes.
+An efficient tool for creating new financial services, infrastructure, and processes:

 In this survey of 200 banks, IBM concluded that 65% of banks expected to have blockchain projects in production within three years’ time.
 Larger banks (>100,000 employees) are leading the charge.
 The tech giant said that the major areas identified by lenders as ripe for blockchain-based innovation were: clearing and settlement, debt issuance and equity, wholesale payments, and reference data.